 Each student must utilize an online file sharing platform to help organize and share material.
-This will help coordinate documents that you wish to share with advisors, organize all the material and data you will generate, ease the publication process, and facilitate future projects based on your work for future MSFS students.
+This will help coordinate documents (such as capstone drafts and presentation slides) that you wish to share with advisors, organize all the material and data you will generate, ease the publication process, and facilitate future projects based on your work for future MSFS students.
 The student may choose which platform they wish to use.
 Some suggestions are Google Drive, Slack, Dropbox, Box.com, and Microsoft Teams.